Civic Engagement at the Community Level

 Citizens councils become the secondary deliberation bodies for self-governance after direct democracy — a means of refining the will of the electorate and interfacing with other civic institutions.
 There have been many examples of similar bodies throughout history, such as Community Planning Groups, and these can offer helpful guidelines on how to define roles, responsibilities and administrative processes.
 The main difference with Citizens Councils in a Level 7 context is that they would always always appointed by lottery, with strict term limits.
 However, there is also a hierarchy to the civic lottery pools that reflects the Council hierarchy in terms of larger geographic regions.
 For example, only those who have served their full term in a community-level Council would be eligible for the metro-municipal level Council inclusive of that community; only those who have served a full term in the metro-municipal Council are eligible for for district-level Council inclusive of that metro-municipality, and so on.
 These eligibility criteria can then continue up the hierarchy through megalopolis, state, regional and national Councils.
 It seems inevitable that such Council experience will, over time, create a pool of skilled public administrators who can then run for elected offices as well.

-What also differentiates the Council lottery process from existing lotteries — such as those for jury duty — is that the lottery occurs several months prior to active appointment to a given Council.
+What also differentiates the Council lottery process from existing lotteries — such as those for jury duty in some states — is that the lottery occurs several months prior to active appointment to a given Council.
 This allows those selected to prepare for their appointment — in terms of education and any necessary reorganizing of their private life around the appointment’s duties.
 As with all other public service positions, Council members can potentially be censured via daily direct democracy of their constituents.
 At the same time, all such censures (along with any and all successful direct democracy initiatives) are reviewed and approved by both the local and upstream Councils.
 If a Council approves of the stage one direct vote results, the results of the stage two direct vote will become binding.
 If the a Council disapproves of the stage one direct vote, then the stage two direct vote becomes provisional, and deliberation advances to the next geographic level of both Council and direct vote.
 The same deliberation process is then repeated until a final binding decision is reached.

 Community Land Trusts